 Volunteer Counselor Checklist

-If you are under 18 have not completed Lakeshore’s Counselor Training, click here to register under Jr./Sr. High Camps.
+If you are under 18 have not completed Lakeshore’s Counselor Training, register under Jr./Sr. High Camps.
 Registration will be open soon!
 You may complete the checklist below after attending counselor training.
 The deadline to apply is May 10, 2019.

 - Many of our Volunteer Counselors use the time they serve in ministry as credit for volunteer hours.
 If you need credit for hours, after you have completed your camp, contact Allison Doyle.

 Volunteer Counselor FAQs

 How old do I have to be to volunteer?
 What if my birthday is in the summer?

 Any VC applicant 15-18 years old must attend Counselor Training one time.
 VCs who are 18 years old or older do not have to attend Counselor Training, but must submit and pass a criminal background screening.
 If you have a birthday during the summer you may attend Counselor Training while you are 14 years old.